thefonseca/ai-resources/README.md

 <a name="deep-learning" />
 ### Deep Learning
 * [One-shot Learning with Memory-Augmented Neural Networks](https://arxiv.org/abs/1605.06065) (2016) - "Here, we demonstrate the ability of a memory-augmented neural network to rapidly assimilate new data, and leverage this data to make accurate predictions after only a few samples.
 We also introduce a new method for accessing an external memory that focuses on memory content, unlike previous methods that additionally use memory location-based focusing mechanisms".

+* [Learning to Compose Neural Networks for Question Answering](https://arxiv.org/abs/1601.01705) (2016) - "We describe a question answering model that applies to both images and structured knowledge bases.
+The model uses natural language strings to automatically assemble neural networks from a collection of composable modules.
+Our approach, which we term a dynamic neural model network, achieves state-of-the-art results on benchmark datasets in both visual and structured domains".

 * [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285) (2016) - "We introduce a guide to help deep learning practitioners understand and manipulate convolutional neural network architectures".